The Canonical Forms of Matrix Product States in Infinite-Dimensional Hilbert Spaces: Mathematical Background

 in terms of $dN$ complex matrices $\{ M^{(k_i)} \: | \: i=1,...,N, \: k_i=1,\dots,d_i \}$ and $N-1$ real diagonal matrices $\{ \Lambda^{(i)} \: | \: i=1,...,N-1\}.$ If the diagonal matrices are equal to the identity, they are not written explicitly and then simply

 A vector $\ketpsi$ is a \emph{matrix product state with periodic boundary conditions} if the coefficients are written in the form

-where $\{ M^{(k_i)} \: | \: i=1,...,N, \: k_i=1,\dots,d_i \}$ are complex square matrices. \end{defin}
+where $\{ M^{(k_i)} \: | \: i=1,\dots,N, \: k_i=1,\dots,d_i \}$ are complex square matrices. \end{defin}

-\begin{remark} [Notation] In the above definition we used the notation that is standard in the literature, and did not write the site indices of the matrices $M^{(k_n)}$ explicitly.
+\begin{remark} [Notation] \begin{enumerate} \item In the above definition we used the notation that is standard in the literature, and did not write the site indices of the matrices $M^{(k_n)}$ explicitly.
 It would be more precise to write $M^{(n,k_n)}$ instead of $M^{(k_n)},$ as then the index $n$ would reveal which set of matrices is considered, and the index $k_n$ which matrix in particular.
 However, for our purposes the extra site index is somewhat redundant, and as long as we are not writing any explicit numerical values, we can identify the set of matrices from the index $k_n$.
-To make notation less cumbersome, we will stick to this convention in this paper. \end{remark}
+To make notation less cumbersome, we will stick to this convention. \item In (\ref{mps-indices-c})--(\ref{mps-indices-c3}) the indices appear as lower indices on the left hand side and as upper indices on the right hand side.
+This is nothing but a notational convention, and the positioning of indices as upper or lower ones does not make a difference in the context of this paper.
+It is somewhat common in the MPS literature to denote the physical indices $k_n$ as upper indices (see e.g. \cite{schollwock2011density}, \cite{cirac2021matrix}), reserving the lower indices for the virtual (bond) indices of the matrices, since this makes the matrix/operator product interpretation very clear.
+In this paper we follow this convention.
+Additionally, the upper index of each of the diagonal matrices $\Lambda^{(n)}$ is used to differentiate between different matrices.
+Again, any lower indices denote the rows and columns of the matrix in question. \end{enumerate} \end{remark}

+It is common to write tensor networks using \emph{tensor diagram notation,} in which tensors are represented by graphs where the nodes represent the tensors and the edges (sometimes called "legs") the indices, and connected indices are contracted (for more details on tensor diagram notation see e.g. \cite{biamonte2017tensor}).
+In this notation, a general element $\ketpsi\in\tpN$ is represented by a single node with $N$ edges attached to it: